With different types of beaches and crystal-clear water around, Split is also an excellent beach destination.

-Bačvice is also known for its busy nightlife, and partying doesn’t stop even after the sunset.
+Bačvice is also known for its busy nightlife, and partying doesn’t stop at the sunset.

-In Ovčice, right after the restaurant street, there's a more quiet atmosphere due to the lack of a sandy beach and a rather rocky seabed.
+In Ovčice, right after the restaurants, there's a more quiet atmosphere due to the lack of a sandy beach and a rather rocky seabed.
 Moreover, the water deepens quickly.
-Consequently, the price of a sun lounger drops by half (100 -> 50 kunas in 2021).
+Consequently, the price of a sun lounger drops by half (14 -> 7 Euros in 2021).

 Ovčice is well suited for relaxation and occasional swimming trips.
 The beach is narrow and consists of gravel, with a concrete section in the back.

 3. Firule – Second best beach in Split for families